emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #slide[
   #text(size: 18pt)[
     #question[
-      - Was kann in einem Programm alles „schief gehen“?
+      - What can go "wrong" in a program?
-      - Wann muss der normale Programmfluss unterbrochen werden?
+      - When must the normal program flow be interrupted?
-      - Wann muss ein Programm beendet werden, wann kann es fortgeführt werden?
+      - When must a program be terminated, when can it be continued?
     ]

     #example[
-      - Division durch Null
+      - Division by zero
-      - Aufruf `a.method()`, obwohl Variable `a` den Wert null hat
+      - Calling `a.method()` although variable `a` has the value null
-      - Negativer oder zu hoher Index für Arrays
+      - Negative or too high index for arrays
-      - Wandeln der Zeichenkette „Dies ist Text“ in eine Ganzzahl vom Typ `int`
+      - Converting the string "This is text" to an integer of type `int`
-      - Datei nicht gefunden
+      - File not found
-      - Kein Speicher mehr verfügbar
+      - No more memory available
     ]
   ]
 ]